udayvunnam/xng-breadcrumb/docs/declarative-breadcrumbs.md

   }
 ```

-## defining breadcrumb as an object
+## Defining Breadcrumb as an Object

-- Use **breadcrumb as an object** if you are providing additional properties like `alias`, `skip`, `disable`.
+- When providing additional properties like alias, skip, or disable, define breadcrumb as an **object**.
-- If you define breadcrumb as an object, **label** property denotes breadcrumb text.
+- For object mode, the `label` property denotes the breadcrumb text.
-- Use `info` property to pass arbitrary data associated with a route which you can use in breadcrumb selector.
+- You can also use the `info` property to pass arbitrary data associated with a route, which can be utilized in the breadcrumb selector.
 [See usage](add-icon-with-label.md)

 ```javascript
   {